Key Takeaways

 Some traders adjust RSI settings based on their style:

-- 14-period RSI → standard swing‑trading setting
+- 14-period RSI: standard swing-trading setting.

 Others modify levels:

-- Uptrend markets might use 40–90
+- Uptrend markets might use 40 to 90.

-- Downtrend markets might use 10–60
+- Downtrend markets might use 10 to 60.

 What Makes RSI So Useful?

 The RSI oscillator remains popular because it compresses a lot of information into a single line: strength, momentum, and potential exhaustion.
-Rather than predicting the future, RSI helps traders interpret the current behavior of the price:
+Rather than predicting the future, RSI helps traders interpret the current behaviour of the price:

 - Is buying or selling pressure accelerating?